Aging & Health A to Z

-Devise a plan with the help of your physician and healthcare team that includes exercise programs, relaxation, and regular check-ups.
-Educate yourself so that you understand your own treatment regimen.
-Research shows that people who are in control of their treatment feel less pain and spend less time at their doctor’s office.
+Come up with a plan with the help of your provider and healthcare team that includes exercise programs, relaxation, and regular check-ups.
+Educate yourself so that you understand your own treatment routine.
+Research shows that people who are in control of their treatment feel less pain and spend less time at their healthcare provider’s office.

 Find Support Groups and Other Resources

 You can find support in your community or online.
 Bring your family and select friends on board.
 Sharing your own experiences, and hearing about other people coping with the same diagnosis can be helpful, educational, and empowering.
 Arthritis self-management programs teach people with arthritis about their disease and help them take charge of their own care.